Comment on Proposed Regulations and Submit Petitions

 - To protect privacy when submitting medical information, delete names or other information that would identify patients.

 - Comments must be postmarked, electronically submitted or delivered in person by the last day of the comment period.
+Comments received after the comment period will be identified as a "Late Comment."

 When a comment is received, it is logged in, numbered, and placed in a file for that docket.
 It then becomes a public record and is available for anyone to examine at regulations.gov or in FDA Dockets Management's reading room (Room 1061, 5630 Fishers Lane, Rockville, MD.).
 Under the Freedom of Information Act (FOIA), visitors to the reading room can receive free copies of comments up to 50 pages if their request is for noncommercial use.
 After that, each page costs 10 cents.
-People also can send FDA an FOIA request and have copies of comments mailed to them.
+Interested parties also can send FDA an FOIA request and have copies of comments mailed to them.

 Another way to influence the way FDA does business is to petition the agency to issue, change or cancel a regulation, or to take other action.
 The agency receives about 200 petitions yearly.